 Course leader – Duncan Abbott is a Chartered Ergonomist and Human Factors specialist with extensive experience of undertaking complex, in-depth and non-standard DSE assessments throughout the UK and Europe

-- If you wish to understand workplace wellbeing for the agile screen worker and carry out future proof assessments this course is for you
+- If you wish to understand workplace wellness for office or agile screen worker and carry out future proof assessments then this course is for you

 Professionals that carry out or would like to carry out in-depth assessments but have only done a DSE assessor course and/or for professionals seeking reassurance that they are working at a professional level and are not missing any aspect of the assessment

 - Typical delegates include: Occupational Health advisors & OHS professionals, H&S managers and advisors, HR professionals, OHPs etc. Facility Managers and advisors, Rehabilitation and vocational consultants, OTs, Physiotherapists, Chiropractors, Therapists, Specialist product suppliers and others